apache/kafka/README.md

 ### Contribution ###

-Apache Kafka interested in building the community; we would welcome any thoughts or [patches](https://issues.apache.org/jira/browse/KAFKA).
+Apache Kafka is interested in building the community; we would welcome any thoughts or [patches](https://issues.apache.org/jira/browse/KAFKA).
 You can reach us [on the Apache mailing lists](http://kafka.apache.org/contact.html).

 To contribute follow the instructions here:
  * http://kafka.apache.org/contributing.html